allswellthatsmaxwell/Variancers/chapters/ch1.md

 Uh.
 1% was definitely too high.
 People - including her, when she wasn’t thinking hard - sometimes thought of “less than 1%” as being a close-enough estimate, but it wasn’t: 1 in 100 was super different than 1 in 1000, which was also super different from 1 in 10,000.
 These were crazily different from each other, compared to something like 5/10 versus 9/10.

 Like, for a 5 in 10 thing compared to a 9 in 10 thing, you’d see the 9 in 10 thing nine-fifths more often than the 5 in 10 thing - about twice as often.
-But you’d see a 1 in 100 thing ten times more often than a 1 in 1000 thing!
-So in a critical sense - the only sense one should really care about, she thought - the difference between 1/100 and 1/1000 was 5 times bigger than the difference between 5/10 and 9/10.
+But you’d see a 1 in 100 thing a hundred times more often than a 1 in 10,000 thing!
+So in a critical sense - the only sense one should really care about, she thought - the difference between 1/100 and 1/10,000 was 50 times bigger than the difference between 5/10 and 9/10.

 So she understood why he was asking.
 “Less than 1%” didn’t tell him much.
 She didn’t have any friends whose cars had caught on fire after an accident - accidents were rare and fires after accidents were rare too and both things would’ve had to happen, so it would be weird if she did - so she just kind of guessed.
 1 in 1000 felt high, 1 in 10,000 felt low, so…